eclipse-iceoryx/iceoryx/doc/error-handling.md

 ## Expects and Ensures

 Assume myAlgorithm is part of an inner API and not supposed to be called with a nullptr.
 We may have used a reference here, this is just for illustration.
 In addition the value pointed to is assumed to be in the range (-1024, 1024).
-While we could check this everytime, this can be avoided if we specify that the caller is responsible to ensure that these conditions hold.
+While we could check this every time, this can be avoided if we specify that the caller is responsible to ensure that these conditions hold.

 ```
-int myAlgorithm(int* ptr) {
+int32_t myAlgorithm(int32_t* ptr) {
     Expects(ptr!=nullptr);
     //observe the order, we only dereference after the nullptr check
     Expects(*ptr > -1024 && *ptr < 1024);

-    int intermediate = timesTwo(*ptr);
+    int32_t intermediate = timesTwo(*ptr);
     //this may not be necessary here to ensure that the next function call is valid,
     //but it states our expectations clearly
     Ensures(intermediate % 2 == 0);

-    int result = abs(intermediate);
+    int32_t result = abs(intermediate);

     Ensures(result % 2 == 0);
     Ensures(result >= 0);